opencv/opencv/doc/js_tutorials/js_imgproc/js_histograms/js_histogram_begins/js_histogram_begins.markdown

 Find Histogram
 --------------

-We use the function: **cv.calcHist (image, nimages, channels, mask, hist, dims, histSize, ranges, uniform = true, accumulate = false)**
+We use the function: **cv.calcHist (image, channels, mask, hist, histSize, ranges, accumulate = false)**

 @param image        source arrays.
 They all should have the same depth, cv.CV_8U, cv.CV_16U or cv.CV_32F , and the same size.
 Each of them can have an arbitrary number of channels.
-@param nimages      number of source images.
 @param channels     list of the dims channels used to compute the histogram.
-The first array channels are numerated from 0 to images[0].channels()-1 , the second array channels are counted from images[0].channels() to images[0].channels() + images[1].channels()-1, and so on.
 @param mask         optional mask.
 If the matrix is not empty, it must be an 8-bit array of the same size as images[i] .
 The non-zero mask elements mark the array elements counted in the histogram.
 @param hist        	output histogram(cv.CV_32F type), which is a dense or sparse dims -dimensional array.
-@param dims         histogram dimensionality that must be positive and not greater than 32(in the current OpenCV version).
 @param histSize     array of histogram sizes in each dimension.
 @param ranges       array of the dims arrays of the histogram bin boundaries in each dimension.
-@param uniform      flag indicating whether the histogram is uniform or not.
 @param accumulate   accumulation flag.
 If it is set, the histogram is not cleared in the beginning when it is allocated.
 This feature enables you to compute a single histogram from several sets of arrays, or to update the histogram in time.

 Try it